MANCHESTER TRAILS:

 To check out the South Manchester Rail Trail in South Manchester; From I-293 take exit 1 to S Willow St (Route 28) north.
 Turn left when you reach Spring Garden St, then left on S Beach St. You'll immediately spot the trailhead on your left.
 Turn left and follow the road to a parking lot next to the trail.

-To check out the Rockingham Trail in Manchester-Auburn [Eastern End]; Take exit 1 off of Route 101 to Route 28B (Londonderry Turnpike) and head south.
+To check out the Rockingham Recreational Trail; Portsmouth Branch in Manchester-Auburn [Eastern Section]; Take exit 1 off of Route 101 to Route 28B (Londonderry Turnpike) and head south.
 After passing through the roundabout you'll cross the trail.
 Turn left into the Front Park parking lot.
-The trail heads west into Manchester as the Rockingham Trail and east past Massabesic Lake towards Portsmouth as the Rockingham Recreational Trail.
-For more information visit; ROCKINGHAM RECREATIONAL TRAIL .
+The trail heads west to Manchester and east, past Massabesic Lake towards Newfields.

 Piscataquog Trail/Heritage Trail:

-Starting from the Hands Across the Merrimack Bridge; The Piscataquog & Heritage Trails intersect here along the Eastern Side of the Merrimack River in Manchester.
+Starting from the Hands Across the Merrimack Bridge; The Piscataquog Trail [Eastern End] & Heritage Trail [Central Section] intersect here along the Eastern Side of the Merrimack River in Manchester at the Hub.

 Heritage Trail:

-Note; A paved path travels right (South) alongside S Commercial St and next to some RR tracks.
+Note; The paved S Commercial Street Path travels right, South, alongside S Commercial St and next to some RR tracks.
 When you pass by a parking lot on your left, spot an old brick Manchester B&M Switch Tower across the RR tracks.
 This is where the old RR line for the South Manchester Rail Trail intersected the existing tracks.
 The path continues past the stadium, ending after 0.3 miles

-Heading left (North) the paved path travels alongside S Commercial St out to and across Granite St at 0.6 miles.
-Travel on-road along Commercial St (Caution no shoulder/narrow sidewalk).
+Heading left, North, the paved S Commercial Street Path travels alongside S Commercial St out to and across Granite St at 0.6 miles.
+Travel on-road, along Commercial St (Caution no shoulder/narrow sidewalk).
 Turn left down Waumbec St and you'll come to the brick lined Riverwalk Trail after 1 mile.
-Heading right (North) alongside the Merrimack River after 0.7 miles.
+Heading right, North, alongside the Merrimack River after 0.7 miles.
 Check out the old bridge piers still crossing the river and all the old brick mill buildings.
 Pass by a promenade of stairs that lead down to the rivers edge.
 An informational sign here as well.
 Travel under Bridge St (parking located all along this trail.
-Metered except on weekends) and the trail ends after 1.3 miles.
+Metered except on weekends) and the trail ends after 1.3 miles

 Heading South; The wide, paved Heritage Trail travels above the river and through the woods.
-You come to the southern end of S Commercial St after 0.2 miles, where the trail then utilizes the old paved road.
+You come to Riverwalk Way St after 0.2 miles, where the trail then utilizes the old paved road.
 You travel underneath the Queen City Ave bridge at 0.4 miles and pass by some industrial buildings.
 A chain link fence separates you from the old mills, but makes the trail narrower.
 The trail currently ends at the junction of Dunbar St & Sundial Ave after 0.6 miles.
 Kiosk here.
-Total completed trail of 0.8 miles.
-Future plans call for the trail continuing south, traveling underneath I-293 and crossing over the Merrimack River to Bedford, where a 1.8 mile section of the trail has been completed.
+Future plans call for the trail continuing South, traveling underneath I-293 and crossing over the Merrimack River to Bedford, where you can connect to the Heritage Trail; Bedford Section.
+See Below.

 Piscataquog Trail:

-Note; A spur trail left leads down to the West Side Arena and a spur trail right takes you up to Kelley St.
+Note; A Spur Trail left, leads down to the West Side Arena and another Spur Trail right takes you up to Kelley St.

 Continue straight across the Piscataquog River via an arched iron bridge.
 Dam to your left.
 Then travel along a high berm to the Goffstown town line at 2 miles where the trail continues along the Goffstown Rail Trail .